-Thanks to the gained precision, we resolved a 0.5% velocity drop after a seismic event that induced ~ 1 cm/s of PGV at a 10-minutes resolution.
-The velocity then recovered to $\sim 50\%$ of the initial pre-event value with a log-linear relaxation shape in agreement with slow dynamics studies.
+Thanks to the gained precision, we resolved a 0.4% velocity drop after a seismic event that induced ~ 1 cm/s of PGV at a 10minutes resolution.
+Half of this drop was then recovered with a log-linear relaxation shape in agreement with slow dynamics studies.
 The largest changes were contained in the immediate aftermath of the earthquake.
 We showed that this relaxation behaviour is happening in a hard rock site according to the local 1D shear velocity profile we derived from the focal spot imaging technique and an McMC transdimensional Bayesian inversion.